benmaier/thresholdmodel/README.md

 thresholds = 0.1
 ```

-Here, 10% of a node's neighbor's need to be activated in order for the node to become active, too.
+Here, 10% of a node's neighbors need to be activated in order for the node to become active, too.

 ### Directed networks